 - Adjust the amplitudes of each peak and listen for where the vowel sound jumps out.

 To conclude, here are two examples of this technique.
 The unfiltered sawtooth is played first for a moment.
-Then the EQ is enable in the next bar.
+In the next bar, the EQ is enabled.

 Example “ah” as in “hot”

 **In order to make vowel sounds using multiple resonant filters, the sound source needs to contain frequency content in the range of the formants you chose to impose.
 For example, to hear F1 for the vowel “oo”, there must be energy in 300Hz, 870Hz, and 2410Hz.
 A safe source to use is a sawtooth wave because it contains every harmonic.

 Huckvale.
 UCL Psychology and Language Sciences.
 Resources in speech, hearing, and phonetics.
 July 2015. http://www.phon.ucl.ac.uk/home/johnm/sid/formant.htm

 Joe Wolfe.
 Music Acoustics.
 University of South Wales. http://newt.phys.unsw.edu.au/jw/formant.html

 Nave.
 Vocal tract resonance. http://hyperphysics.phy-astr.gsu.edu/hbase/music/vocres.html